Initial appointment availability

 Check out the Lygon Therapy website for further information and photos.

 Please read this guide in preparation for your telehealth appointment:

 Your personal information is securely held on an online practice management software called Cliniko.

-Our clinic staff have access to your basic patient details, referral documents, intake forms, and other service-related information pertaining to appointments, invoicing, payments, and communications sent/received through Cliniko.
+My administrative assistant has access to your basic client details, referral documents, intake forms, and other service-related information pertaining to appointments, invoicing, payments, and communications sent/received through Cliniko.
 Access to more sensitive personal information, such as treatment notes and other clinical documents, is restricted to me and my practice manager.

 Your personal information will be held in confidence and not be disclosed without your consent except when:

 (b) failure to disclose the information would, in our reasonable belief, place you or another person at serious risk to life, health, or safety;